-Enable this option to start all tracks from the first cue point when loaded in REL and INT modes.
+Enable this option to start all tracks from the first cue point when loaded in rel and int modes.
 This setting overrides the Play from start option.

-Braking

-(Internal Mode)
+Braking (INT Mode)

-In INT mode, this controls how fast the deck stops when play is stopped.
+In internal mode, this controls how fast the deck stops when play is stopped.
 Counter-clockwise, the stop is immediate.
 Clockwise rotation increases the stop from a finger grab all the way to a slow turntable power-down.